Security-Onion-Solutions/securityonion-docs/faq.rst

 Can I run Security Onion on Raspberry Pi or some other non-x86 box?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-No, we only support 64-bit Intel/AMD architectures.
+No, we only support x86-64 (standard Intel/AMD 64-bit architectures).
 Please see the :ref:`hardware` section.

 `back to top <#top>`__